AadityaxPraveen/Aaditya_BlueStamp_Portfolio/index.md

 # Summary

 My second milestone in my project is making sure the calculations for the Azimuth and Altitude were working well.
 So to test that they work I use the planet Mars and told the code to print out the azimuth, altitude, right ascention, and declination.
 This is to basically find the coordinates of where the planet is at and it works well.
+For my future milestones I plan on adding all the other planets in the solar system and cycle them using a button switcher.

 # Challenges

 The main challenge I faced with this part was the servo over rotating and chocking itself which messes up the connections with the breadboard and ardino.
 To fix this I just shorted the rotation to only 360 degrees and this worked because my servo motor stopped chocking itself.
+Another problem I had was figuring out what I was going to do with the IMU since it was not working at all .
+What I decided to do is to scrap the IMU and just angle the Servos North for the most accurate results.

 # First Milestone